Denise Dowse, of ‘90210’ and more, in coma after contracting viral meningitis

 Notable roles include appearing as the principal of a high school in the movie “Coach Carter,” a judge in the television show “Law and Order,” and two roles in the television show “Beverly Hills, 90210.”
 She recently completed a director role in the film “Remember Me: The Mahalia Jackson Story.”

-As the prayers continue, Nexstar’s WAVY asked Tracey what advice Denise would offer to aspiring actors and directors.
+As the prayers continued, Nexstar’s WAVY asked Tracey what advice Denise would offer to aspiring actors and directors.